Étienne Eustache Bruix: Appointment as Navy Minister

 Eustache Bruix given command of a division under Admiral Justin Bonaventure Morard de Galles during the French attempt to invade Ireland in 1796.
 Lazare Hoche noticed him on that campaign and promoted him to contre-amiral in May 1797.
 He was then appointed Navy Minister from 28 April 1798.

 Upon taking office, he rushed to Brest to take personal command of a fleet that was about to sail for Egypt in an attempt to extricate the French army trapped there since its invasion in 1798.
 Favourable winds and fog allowed him to evade the British blockade, and he sailed South with 25 ships of the line.
 Anticipating a possible landing in Ireland, still unsettled in the wake of the United Irishmen's rebellion, the blockading fleet drew off North-Westwards, giving Bruix a considerable headstart before realising his true destination.
 Off Cádiz, Bruix encountered a British blockading force of 15 ships of the line under Lord Keith.
 Despite his numerical superiority and the 28 Spanish ships of the line harboured in Cadiz, Bruix declined to attack and continued into the Mediterranean.

 Having made a detour to Toulon for repairs, Bruix received news that André Masséna was besieged in Genoa, and orders to assist him.
 He rerouted the fleet to the Gulf of Genoa to resupply the beleaguered army but was driven back by the weather.
 Meanwhile, Keith had followed him into the Mediterranean and gathered together the scattered British squadrons in the area at Menorca.
 Bruix abandoned his venture, eluded his pursuers and returned to the Atlantic.
 He made his junction with a Spanish squadron that attached to his fleet, and he returned to Brest.

-After this expedition, known as the Cruise of Bruix, he resigned as Minister of the Navy on 11 July 1799, and took command of the fleet assembled at île d'Aix, ready to sail to Spain, but the British reinforced their blockade, the admiral fell ill and the peace of Amiens prevented the fleet from leaving port.
+After this expedition, known as the Croisière de Bruix, he resigned as Minister of the Navy on 11 July 1799, and took command of the fleet assembled at île d'Aix, ready to sail to Spain, but the British reinforced their blockade, the admiral fell ill and the peace of Amiens prevented the fleet from leaving port.
 He was promoted to Vice-amiral from 13 March 1799.